ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_assembly_submission.md

 {% include important.html content="**Study** and **Sample** accession numbers are needed to submit consensus sequences to ENA" %}

-You can choose to input the rest of the metadata interactively or if the reads were submitted using the [Galaxy reads submission tool](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html#5-upload-metadata-and-submit-to-ENA), a metadata ticket was produced that contains most of the metadata needed to submit consensus sequences to ENA, including **Study** and **Sample** accession numbers.
+You can choose to input the rest of the metadata interactively or if the reads were submitted using the [Galaxy reads submission tool](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html#5-upload-metadata-and-submit-to-ENA), a metadata receipt was produced that contains most of the metadata needed to submit consensus sequences to ENA, including **Study** and **Sample** accession numbers.
 This metadata is linked to the consensus sequences by the original reads filename and can be parsed to extract the metadata associated with the reads/consensus.

 <!---Figure 8 here with submission tool options  --->